Central America's Garden of Eden

-A nature-lover’s paradise, Costa Rica, named the ‘rich coast’ by the early Spanish conquistadors, is one of the world’s most naturally splendid and biologically diverse countries, boasting an envious record of environmental care and a magnificent coastline on both the Pacific and Atlantic sides.
+Named the 'rich coast' by the early Spanish conquistadors, Costa Rica is one of the worlds' most naturally splendid and biologically diverse countries.
+A nature-lover's paradise, this beautiful destination boasts an envious record of environmental care, along with a magnificent coastline on both the Pacific and Caribbean sides.

 Weather & Climate

 In the Central Valley, where the main centres of population are located, the average temperature is 22°C (72°F) and the region enjoys a spring-like climate year round.
 In the coastal areas, the temperature is much hotter and humid, while the Pacific Northwest can be extremely hot and dry.

 The 'warm' dry season is December to May, though temperature differences between summer and winter are slight.
 March is the height of the dry season, and the humidity is lower at this time, making this a popular time for visitors.

 - BROCHURES -

 We are delighted to offer our Worldwide Journeys brochure, featuring a collection of inspiring tours capturing the essence of each destination visited.